OmarMoMorgan/DL_init/README.md

-# This is the main data modesl mainly cnn cerdits to Ahmed Tarek
+# This is classfication for datasets using convolutional neural networks